Global Institutions, Local Impact:

 Conference Design and Participation:

-We have designed the conference to maximize involvement – direct interaction, learning, and solidarity building among conference participants.
-Importantly, we also aim to create a conference experience that supports participant deliberation and strategic planning for future action.
-We have invited people to lead plenary discussions and breakout sessions.
+We designed the conference to maximize involvement, direct interaction, learning, and solidarity building among conference participants.
+We aimed to create a conference experience that supported participant deliberation and strategic planning for future action, implementing not only plenary sessions and a keynote, but interactive breakout sessions and networking events.
 Consideration was given to follow-up and potential expansion of the themes and values articulated in the Veracruz Declaration ratified in 2017.
-There will not be an open request for proposals for TNLC2021.
-However, there will be several networking sessions.
-The networking sessions are opportunities for conference participants to self-organize workshops on topics of interest, describe their own experiences, pose questions, and facilitate the exchange of ideas and strategies.
+We provided simultaneous Spanish and English interpretation for all 24 sessions as well as closed captioning to ensure accessibility.
+We also provided recordings of the conference to accommodate those in varying time zones.